amataj/generator-jhipster/CONTRIBUTING.md

 ## <a name="setup"></a> Generator development setup

-JHipster is a [Yeoman Generator](http://yeoman.io/), so you must follow the [Yeoman authoring documentation](http://yeoman.io/authoring/) in order to be able to run and test your changes.
+MSX is a [Yeoman Generator](http://yeoman.io/), so you must follow the [Yeoman authoring documentation](http://yeoman.io/authoring/) in order to be able to run and test your changes.

 Here are the most important steps.